-Please refer to the 'MIDI Implementation Chart' on page 129 for further information regarding the MIDI capabilities of the CS10 digital piano.
+Please refer to the 'MIDI Implementation Chart' on page 133 for further information regarding the MIDI capabilities of the CA95/CA65 digital piano.

-■MIDI Settings
+■ MIDI Settings

-No. Setting ing Description 1 MIDI Channel Specify the channel that is used to transmit/receive MIDI information.
+No. Setting Description Default setting 1 MIDI Channel Specify the channel that is used to transmit/receive MIDI information.
 1 2 Send PGM Change # Send a MIDI program change number from 1 to 128.
-1 3 Local Control Specify whether internal sounds will be heard when the keyboard is pressed On 4 Trans.
+1 3 3 Local Control Specify whether internal sounds will be heard when the keyboard is pressed.
+On On 4 Trans.
 PGM Change Specify whether program change data is sent when sounds are changed.
-Specify whether program change data is sent when sounds are changed.
 On 5 Multi-timbral Mode Specify whether the instrument can receive Multi-timbral MIDI information.
-Off 6 Channel Mute Channel Mute Specify which channels (1-16) are activated to receive MIDI information.
+Off 6 Channel Mute Specify which channels (1-16) are activated to receive MIDI information.
 Play All